 In the highest eaves of the castle, the ASI has created a perfect play space for the young and young at heart with a craft corner and a play kitchen.
 You can also visit the Tomte nook in his special turret.
 (I think this was my favorite alcove)

 The program is geared toward preschoolers, but I know my elementary-aged girls will love this program.
-Anne’s son enjoyed it!
+Joy and Anne’s grade school kids also enjoyed it.

 - The ASI has free cubbies for you to store your stuff before you even make it into the museum.
 Each cubby has a key to use to lock your items securely.